David Ogilvy’s 19 Unconventional Rules for Getting Clients

 Written by Robert Williams

-Imagine if you had the playbook of one of the best salesman of all-time.
-If you could go into every sales call with the exact approach David Ogilvy developed to get what you want: clients.
+To David Ogilvy, client sales was an art.
+He detailed his approach in his books and within a few short years became one of the best salesmen of all-time.
+Imagine, if you could go into every sales call with the exact approach David Ogilvy developed to get what you want: clients.

 “In the modern world of business, it is useless to be a creative, original thinker unless you can also sell what you create.” – David Ogilvy